 Courses Recently Taught

 Conservation biology is an integrative discipline that encompasses aspects of evolution, ecology and population biology to understand conservation-related issues in a changing world.
 Students will learn how genetic, physiological, behavioral, ecological and anthropogenic factors influence population dynamics, and how management practices can ameliorate impacts on biodiversity.
-BIOL 106 is appropriate for first-year students and can count toward the core course requirement for the Environmental Studies Concentration.
-Does not count toward the major or minor.
+BIOL 106 is appropriate for first-year students and can count toward the core course requirement for the environmental studies concentration.
+This course does not count toward the major or minor.
 No prerequisite.

 This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses.
 Students are introduced to the processes of investigative biology and scientific writing.
 It is not designed to accompany any particular core lecture course.
 Laboratories cover topics presented in the core lecture courses, BIOL 115 and 116, and introduce a variety of techniques and topics, including field sampling, microscopy, PCR, gel electrophoresis, enzyme biochemistry, physiology, evolution and population biology.
 The course emphasizes the development of inquiry skills through active involvement in experimental design, data collection and management, statistical analysis, integration of results with information reported in the literature, and writing in a format appropriate for publication.
 The year culminates in six-week student-designed investigations that reinforce the research skills developed during the year.
 Evaluation is based on laboratory notebooks, lab performance, and scientific papers, as well as oral and written presentations summarizing the independent project.
 Enrollment is limited to 16 students in each section.
 Students enrolled in this course will be automatically added to BIOL 110Y for the spring semester.
 Prerequisite: completion or concurrent enrollment in BIOL 115 or equivalent.
 Required for the major.

 Energy flow is a unifying principle across a range of living systems, from cells to ecosystems.
 With energy flow as a major theme, this course covers macromolecules, cells, respiration and photosynthesis, physiology and homeostasis, population and community interactions, and ecosystems.
 Throughout the course, the diversity of life is explored.
 The course also introduces students to the process of scientific thinking through discussion of research methodology and approaches.
-This course is required for the major and as such, Biology majors should take this class prior to the junior year.
+This course is required for the major (although AP or IB credit can be applied) and as such, biology majors should take this class prior to the junior year.
 No prerequisite.
 Offered every year.
-Required for the major although AP or IB credit can be applied against this course.

 This course examines the physiological, anatomical and ecological adaptations that allow plants to survive in terrestrial environments.
 We explore how plants work, focusing on the diverse strategies that have evolved to fix atmospheric carbon into carbohydrate, anatomical structures that facilitate water movement across vast distances within the plant body, and ecological relationships that allow plants to obtain resources when constrained by a sessile lifestyle.
 Simultaneously, we explore how plants respond to key environmental drivers such as carbon dioxide, water, vapor pressure and temperature, and how these responses contribute to plant biogeography.
 Primary literature readings are assigned throughout the semester to examine current topics in depth.
 This counts toward the upper-level lecture in organismal biology/physiology requirement for the major.
 Prerequisite: BIOL 115 or equivalent.
 Generally offered every other year.